mzrimsek/server-config/jenkins/Kubernetes-Github-Actions-Freestyle-Job-via-SSH.md

 The deployment should likely have the image pull policy on any containers that have their image updates set to "Always".
 Initial deployments are manual.
 All subsequent deploys should trigger a rolling update to the deployment.

+Another thing worth noting is I first attempted to get the kubectl context working with a remote k3s instance and was unsuccessful.
+Automating the process of SSHing into a master node and running the command seems to work well enough.

 ## Required Plugins:

 * [Generic Webhook Trigger Plugin](https://plugins.jenkins.io/generic-webhook-trigger/)
 * [Timestamper](https://plugins.jenkins.io/timestamper/)

+### Prereqs to Job

+1. Add SSH credentials for the remote host
+  * Manage Jenkins > Manage Credentials > Add Credentials > Username with password OR SSH Username with private key
+2. Configure the SSH Remote Host
+  * Manage Jenkins > Configure System > SSH remote hosts > Add info for the remote host using the credentials set up in the previous step

 ## General